-The commission shall provide retirement boards with a statement of completion of education form on or before December 31 of each year.
+The commission shall provide retirement board with a statement of completion of education form on or before December 31 of each year.
 The board shall provide the forms to their members.
-The form shall state under the pains and penalties of perjury whether or not the retirement board member has undertaken the combined eight hours of continuing education required by this sub-division.
-Retirement board members shall submit the completed form by January 15 of the year following.
+The form shall set forth the training as required by this sub-division the member has undertaken during that year.
+Board members shall submit the completed form to the commission by January 31 of the year following.
+The commission shall provide the member with a summary of his or her status regarding the completion of this requirement by February 1 of each year.